ignfab/voxatile/docs/dev/RandomNumbers.md

 # Random numbers in map generation
 ## TL;DR
-If you need random numbers in a renderer:
+If you need random numbers in a task:
 * Add a `Seed` argument to your constructor;
 * *Salt* your seed with each `Model` before usage;
 * use `createRandom()` to get a random number generator;